gabemarshall/Sidecar/README.md

 # Sidecar

+### Sidecar Update - Clients (develop branch 9-3-14)

+Just did a little work this morning to get the clients page to correctly edit and save info on the frontend/backend.

 ### Sidecar Updates (develop branch 8-3-14)

 Early draft of clients overview "activity" page is completed.
 A decent amount of work is left but the general idea is working.